 Before entering academia, Krug practiced securities law—first as an associate and then as a partner—at Howard Rice Nemerovski Canady Falk & Rabkin PC (now Arnold & Porter LLP) in San Francisco.
 Before that, she was an associate at Foley Hoag LLP in Boston and worked part-time as an attorney at Hale and Dorr LLP (now Wilmer, Cutler, Pickering, Hale and Dorr LLP) in Boston while completing her Ph.D. dissertation.

-Krug earned her Ph.D. and master's degrees in political science from Harvard University and her J.D. degree from Harvard Law School.
+Krug earned her Ph.D. and master's degrees in political science from Harvard University and her J.D. degree from Harvard Law School, where she was an articles editor of the Harvard Law Review.
 After law school, she clerked for the Honorable Norman H. Stahl of the United States Court of Appeals for the First Circuit.
 Krug graduated summa cum laude from Kansas State University with a B.A. degree in political science and economics and, immediately after earning her bachelor’s degree, spent a year in Germany as a Fulbright Scholar at the University of Cologne.

 Investors’ Paradox, 43 Journal of Corporation Law 245 (2018).

 The Other Securities Regulator: A Case Study in Regulatory Damage, 92 Tulane Law Review 339 (2017).

 Uncertain Futures in Evolving Financial Markets, 93 Washington University Law Review 1209 (2016).

 Investing and Pretending, 100 Iowa Law Review 1559 (2015).